-The Aalborg Centre for Problem Based Learning in Engineering Science and Sustainability (hereafter the Aalborg Centre), is a category 2 centre under the auspices of UNESCO, approved by the General Conference of UNESCO in November, 2013.
-The Aalborg Centre was formally launched on May 26, 2014.
+The Aalborg Centre for Problem Based Learning in Engineering Science and Sustainability (hereafter the Aalborg Centre), is a category 2 centre under the auspices of UNESCO, approved by the General Conference of UNESCO in November 2013.

-The Aalborg Centre contributes to a reform strategy to higher education by combining Problem and Project Based Learning (PBL), Engineering Education Research (EER) and Education for Sustainable Development (ESD).
-This is a unique combination of Research & Development areas that are mutual dependent and complementary.
-For example sustainable knowledge and skills require complex learning processes across existing disciplines and PBL is a learning methodology beneficial for that purpose.
+The Aalborg Centre contributes to a reform strategy to higher education by combining problem and project-based learning (PBL), Engineering Education Research (EER) and Education for Sustainable Development (ESD).
+This is a unique combination of Research & Development areas that are mutually dependent and complementary.
+For example, sustainable knowledge and skills require complex learning processes across existing disciplines and PBL is a learning methodology beneficial for that purpose.

 The activities proposed by the Aalborg Centre will combine research, education and development across the three research areas mentioned above.